 Therapeutic Pipeline For Specialty Endocrine Disorders And endocrine related cancers

-Acromegaly is caused by pituitary tumors that secrete excess growth hormone, which in turn causes elevated circulating levels of Insulin-like Growth Factor-1 (IGF-1).
+Acromegaly is caused by pituitary tumors that secrete excess growth hormone, which in turn cause elevated circulating levels of Insulin-like Growth Factor-1 (IGF-1).
 IGF-1 is a hormone that plays a vital role in childhood growth and adult homeostasis.
 Left untreated, acromegaly can result in serious illnesses and premature death.

 Acromegaly is an orphan disease affecting more than 20,000 individuals in the U.S.

 The pituitary neuropeptide somatostatin naturally inhibits growth hormone production, and synthetic somatostatin analogs have been used routinely to treat acromegaly.